 - Petroleum bitumen are obtained from refineries and crude oil.
 These are solid and semi-solid bitumen that are produced directly through the distillation of oil or by additional work such as blowing air.
 Compared to other types, they are more used and have more applications.

 Bitumen Applications in Modern Industries

 The most common uses of refined bitumen are in the construction industry; It is mainly used for paving the roofs of buildings, and houses, and 85% of all types of bitumen are used as adhesives in asphalt for roads, runways, airports, parking lots and busy routes.
 The gravel and crushed stone are mixed with thick bitumen, held together, and then thrown on the road.
 10% of the bitumen used worldwide is used in the roofing industry because its waterproof quality contributes to the good performance of the roof.
 Bitumen is used for sealing and insulation materials in various building materials such as carpet tiles and paints.

-In addition to these uses, bitumen also has many minor applications.
-Other examples of use are sound insulation, explosives, mold protection, adhesive in briquettes, support for mirrors, shoe soles, fence beams, and soil stabilization.
+In addition to these uses, bitumen also has many minor applications. another examples of bitumen uses are sound insulation, explosives, mold protection, adhesive in briquettes, support for mirrors, shoe soles, fence beams, and soil stabilization.
 In general, the following are some of the uses of bitumen:

 - Use of bitumen and natural asphalt emulsifiers on roads and airports

 - Surface coverage